Interview Questions: Top Tips for the Upcoming Interview Season

 On a day to day, everyone does something different.
-Working in a high-growth, responsive organisation means that the projects we work on have shifting priorities daily — according to client and business need.
-There really is no typical day to day, and that truly is the most accurate, though perhaps not the most useful response!
+Working in a high-growth, responsive organization means that the projects we work on have shifting priorities daily — according to client and business needs.
+There is no typical day-to-day, and that truly is the most accurate, though perhaps not the most useful response!
 So, help us further your knowledge of the company you’re looking to join, and instead ask, “Which aspect of your role do you enjoy the most?”
-Different people have different preferences and as a result of that, you will receive diverse answers from which you can piece together what your day to day responsibilities will be.
+Different people have different preferences and as a result of that, you will receive diverse answers from which you can piece together what your day-to-day responsibilities will be.

 How much will I get paid?

 When I’m asked this, it’s usually the last question.
 Quite frankly, it doesn’t end the interview on the highest of notes.
-Compensation, while important, is a discussion point that generally occurs after the interviewing process for graduate level positions.
+Compensation, while important, is a discussion point that generally occurs after the interviewing process for graduate-level positions.
 In an interview setting, I want to focus on you, your knowledge of what we do, and your genuine interest in the experiences you can earn here.
-As an alternative last question, ask me for feedback on your resume, on our conversation, or on your candidacy.
-This shows me your willingness and eagerness to deepen your understanding of yourself as a candidate, and allows me to offer you suggestions on how to be an even more competitive candidate for further rounds of interviewing.
+As an alternative, the last question, ask me for feedback on your resume, our conversation, or your candidacy.
+This shows me your willingness and eagerness to deepen your understanding of yourself as a candidate, and allows me to offer you suggestions on how to be an even more competitive candidate for further rounds of interviews.

 If you’ve done your research, asking smart questions is how you show that off.
 So, give it all you’ve got and challenge me.
 On my end, I cannot wait to learn.